-A group of philanthropic rugby supporters had a passionate dream and saw the need to establish a Foundation for the game of rugby in Canada.
-Among these supporters, who showed great vision, were Mike Holmes, George Jones, Mark Wyatt and Gren Thomas, whose contributions, in the early days, were vital to the development of the Foundation.
-The crucial step in the Foundation’s history came through Gren Thomas, a long time supporter of Canadian rugby, who recognized the need for a long term vision and agreed to provide a founding pledge of $1,000,000.00.
-Also of note were the Foundation’s first contributing members, Bruce McFarlane and Bob Hager.
+FOUNDING: In the last year of the 20th century a group of philanthropic rugby supporters had a passionate dream and saw the need to establish a foundation for the game of rugby in Canada.
+Among these supporters, who showed great vision, were George Jones, John Lecky, Gren Thomas, Mark Wyatt, and Mike Holmes, whose contributions, in the early days were vital to the development of the Foundation.
+The crucial step in the Foundation’s history came through Gren Thomas, a long-time supporter of Canadian rugby, who recognized the need for a long-term vision and agreed to provide a founding pledge of $1,000,000.00.

-The Foundation is an effective mechanism to solicit provincial and local capital donations that will generate income to support the growth of rugby in Canada outside the normal operating budget and requirements of Rugby Canada and other rugby organizations.
+The Foundation has proven to be an effective mechanism to solicit provincial and local donations that will generate income to support the growth of rugby in Canada outside the normal operating budget and requirements of Rugby Canada and other rugby organizations.
 The Foundation allows visionary members of the rugby community who do not necessarily want to be involved in day-to-day decision-making to participate in the broader vision of a charitable organization set up specifically for rugby in Canada.
 This campaign is a chance for all rugby supporters to make a difference to help answer the enormous financial need in this sport.